Risk Factors Dashboard

 18

-Our shares of common stock are traded on the OTC Markets.
+Our common stock is subject to price volatility unrelated to our operations.
+The market price of our common stock could fluctuate substantially due to a variety of factors, including market perception of our ability to achieve our planned growth, quarterly operating results of other companies in the same industry, trading volume in our common stock, changes in general conditions in the economy and the financial markets or other developments affecting our company’s competitors or our company itself.
+In addition, the over-the-counter stock market is subject to extreme price and volume fluctuations in general.
+This volatility has had a significant effect on the market price of securities issued by many companies for reasons unrelated to their operating performance and could have the same effect on our common stock.
+Our shares of common stock are traded on the OTCQX Markets.
 It is likely that our common stock will be subject to price volatility, low volumes of trades and large spreads in bid and ask prices quoted by market makers.
 Due to the low volume of shares traded on any trading day, persons buying or selling in relatively small quantities may easily influence prices of our common stock.
 This low volume of trades could also cause the price of our stock to fluctuate greatly, with large percentage changes in price occurring in any trading day session.
 Holders of our common stock may also not be able to readily liquidate their investment or may be forced to sell at depressed prices due to low volume trading.
 If high spreads between the bid and ask prices of our common stock exist at the time of a purchase, the stock would have to appreciate substantially on a relative percentage basis for an investor to recoup their investment.
 Broad market fluctuations and general economic and political conditions may also adversely affect the market price of our common stock.
 No assurance can be given that an active market in our common stock will be sustained.
 If an active market does not continue, holders of our common stock may be unable to readily sell the shares they hold or may not be able to sell their shares at all.

 19